Introducing our in-depth El Salvador travel guide. With everything you need to know about where to eat, where to stay and what to do!

 Santa Ana, El Salvador (4 nights)

 Just outside of town (and an hours bus-ride away) you will find three active volcanoes – Santa Ana, Izalco and Cerro Verde which together make up Cerro Verde National Park.
-Hiking up these trails is still considered dangerous due to a spate of robberies on the climb and so, all hikes are undertaken with a big group and an armed guard.
-We climbed Volcan Izalco and it’s pretty tough – first you climb down 1,300 steps to get to the bottom of the volcano then it’s a tiring hour long hike up an almost vertical slope.
+Hiking up these trails is still considered dangerous due to a spate of robberies on the climb.
+And so, all hikes are undertaken with a big group and an armed guard.
+We climbed Volcan Izalco and it’s pretty tough.
+First you climb down 1,300 steps to get to the bottom of the volcano then it’s a tiring hour long hike up an almost vertical slope.
 But it’s all worth it once you get to the top.
-On the south-side of the summit you can still see lava flowing down into the Pacific Ocean and steam vents are still active up top (you have to be careful where you sit as some rocks are still deadly hot).
+On the south-side of the summit you can still see lava flowing down into the Pacific Ocean and steam vents are still active up top.
+You have to be careful where you sit as some rocks are still deadly hot.

 We also ventured to Lago Coatepeque which lies just beneath Cerro Verde National Park.
-This lake is labelled as an up and coming Lake Atitlan by Lonely Planet and by many locals, but for me, it needs a lot of development before it can be considered in the same league as Lake Atitlan.
+This lake is labelled as an up and coming Lake Atitlan by Lonely Planet and by many locals.
+But for me, it needs a lot of development before it can be considered in the same league as Lake Atitlan.
 A handful of cheap hotels dot the lake’s edge, but most accommodation is for the preserve of San Salvador’s elite.
 For around US$5 you can relax and enjoy lake access at one of the hotels on the northeast shore.
-For US$20 you can rent a boat for a couple of hours.
+US$20 and you can rent a boat for a couple of hours.
 One thing Coatepeque does have on Atitlan however, is that it’s safe to swim in its waters!

 How we got there: A local bus direct from San Salvador to Santa Ana costing $2.